Score Interpretation

 High Average

-Top 10–25% of the normed population.
-The informal threshold for what most people describe as a strong or above-average score in everyday contexts.
+Top 10–25 % of the normed population.
+The informal threshold most people describe as a strong or above-average result.
+About 1 in 6 people score here.

 120+